aristoteleo/dynamo_readthedocs/docs/source/notebooks/Introduction.rst

 `CEL-Seq2 <https://genomebiology.biomedcentral.com/articles/10.1186/s13059-016-0938-8>`__
 and is also plate-based but uses UMI in contrast to scSLAM-seq or NASC-seq.
-The scEU-seq method is based on EU and required purification and it thus may involve cross-contanimation or normalization issues.
+The scEU-seq method is based on EU and required purification and it thus may involve cross-contamination or normalization issues.

 `Cao, et
 al <https://www.nature.com/articles/s41587-020-0480-9#:~:text=Abstract,not%20directly%20capture%20transcriptional%20dynamics.&text=We%20used%20sci%2Dfate%20to,in%20%3E6%2C000%20single%20cultured%20cells>`__